fsmMLK/inkscapeCartesianAxes2D/README.md

 <img src="docs/images/TickLength.png" width="350px"/>

-**X/Y tick suffix value:** Optional extra suffix to the added to the tick values.
+**X/Y tick suffix value:** Optional extra suffix to be added to the tick values.
 You can use any LaTeX text/commands valid in mathematical environment $...$.
 You don't have to enclose your text between $...$.
 You don't have to escape any backslashes.

 <img src="docs/images/TickSuffix.png" width="800px"/>

 **General aspect factor:** (present in Xaxis tab only) General aspect ratio between line width and text width.
 I designed this extension to have an overall aspect ratio that looked nice to my eyes.
 It is a function of X and Y tick lengths.
 With this control you can scale both line widths and text height to fit your needs.

 <img src="docs/images/generalAspectRatio.png" width="700px"/>

 # Observations

  - The axes will be placed crossing the origin (0,0) or crossing the coordinate (x,y) closest to the origin if the origin does not lies within the limits.
+ - The axes will be created at the center of your screen.

 # Examples